preyanshu/survivors_arena/README.md

 # SURVIVAL ARENA

-*The Grand Colosseum of Valdris has fallen.
-The Dark Corruption has consumed the kingdom.
-You are the last survivor — and the arena is your proving ground.*
+*The Testing Facility was not always a place of death.
+Decades ago, it stood as the primary research and development center for corporate military technology.
+Now it serves a darker purpose — drawing in operators with promises of advanced technology and weapons.
+You are the Operator — and the facility is your proving ground.*